David Sylvian: 2000 to 2009: Samadhi Sound

 Following Dead Bees, Sylvian released two compilation albums on Virgin Records: a two-disc retrospective, Everything and Nothing (2000), and an instrumental collection, Camphor (2002).
 Both albums contained previously released material, remixes and several new or previously unreleased tracks which Sylvian finished especially for the projects.
-Combined, the retrospective releases effectively marked a full stop on Sylvian's association with Virgin, the split coming at the beginning of 2001.
+Combined, the retrospective releases effectively marked a full stop to Sylvian's association with Virgin, the split coming at the beginning of 2001.

-Also in 2001 the track "Linoleum" was released on Tweaker's album The Attraction to All Things Uncertain.
+Also in 2001, the track "Linoleum" was released on Tweaker's album The Attraction to All Things Uncertain.
 Sylvian co-wrote and sang on the collaboration.

 Sakamoto wanted some English lyrics for his project Zero Landmine, and asked Sylvian to write a simple, tender lyric that could be sung by children.
 Included on the release were various versions of the song, one being a Sylvian vocal with just the backing of Sakamoto's piano.

 In September 2001 Sylvian embarked on the 'Everything and Nothing Tour', which kicked off in Osaka on 17 September, and wound its way through Europe until 27 October that year.
 The tour continued into 2002, revisiting Japan and taking concerts to the US and Canada.
 Sylvian was accompanied on stage by Jansen, keyboard player Matt Cooper, guitarist Timothy Young and bassist Keith Lowe.

 After Sylvian left Virgin Records he launched his own independent label, Samadhi Sound.
 He released the album Blemish, which included contributions from Christian Fennesz and Derek Bailey.
 Sylvian used a different approach with this album, starting each day in the studio with a very simple improvisation on guitar.
 Once recorded, he would listen back and use cues from the improv—the dynamic and so on—to dictate the structure of the piece.
 He wrote lyrics and melody on the spot, and would follow that up with the vocal recording.

 Sylvian recorded the EP World Citizen with Sakamoto, which was released in Japan in October 2003, and in Europe in April 2004.
 Sylvian also collaborated with Chris Vrenna's Tweaker again, on the track "Pure Genius", which was released on the album 2 a.m.
 Wakeup Call.

 In the period 23 September 2003 to 27 April 2004 Sylvian toured in Europe and in Japan, on the "Fire in the Forest Tour" featuring Steve Jansen, with visuals and video images by Masakatsu Takagi.